 In addition to the double belt drive, ZMorph VX also features an encoder-based error correction system called Closed Loop System.
 This solution, more known among single-purpose CNC machines, makes sure that the machine doesn’t lose steps during work, especially at high speeds and high torques.
 If anything bad happens, the machine knows the last correct position of the toolhead and is able to repeat its last steps so the error doesn’t affect the final quality of the object.

 With every new iteration of the machine, we also improved and reinforced its construction by lowering the number of plastic components.
 With aluminum and stainless steel parts in ZMorph VX, we’re sure that the machine can withstand high torques without suffering mechanical damage when recommended materials are being used.
 For example, we don’t recommend using CNC PRO toolhead for milling in any kind of metal although some users do it at their own risk.
+If you want to learn more, please read our guide to CNC milling in metals.

 At the same time, we know that the machine is perfect for milling in various types of wood (including beech, oak, maple, walnut, pine, chestnut).
 You can also use it to mill and engrave in plywood, machining wax, acrylic glass, PVC foam, silicone laminates, etc. CNC and 3D printing with a single machine are not only possible but can achieve high quality and high level of detail in certain applications.